Five-year plans of Ba'athist Syria: Third plan (1971–1975)

 Due to the obsolescence of most of the railway stock, a large number of new ones were ordered in 1971.
 A very important achievement of the plan was the completion of the project to build a railway line between the cities of Damascus and Homs (until this point, the cities were connected to each other by a railway line passing only through neighboring Lebanon).
-The effects of this plan became particularly noticeable after the Yom Kippur War of 1973, which led to an huge oil embargo and a sharp rise in oil prices, and with it an increase in cash injections into Syria from the rich oil-producing states of the Persian Gulf.
+The effects of this plan became particularly noticeable after the Yom Kippur War of 1973, which led to a huge oil embargo and a sharp rise in oil prices, and with it an increase in cash injections into Syria from the rich oil-producing states of the Persian Gulf.
 Despite the war, Syria has gained more than lost economically.
 However, due to the damage caused by the war, the plan was adjusted to take into account the need to restore the destruction, so that half of the plan's total investments were made in its last two years.
 The exchange rate was relatively favorable, at 4.3 Syrian pounds per US dollar in 1975.
 Throughout most of the plan, Syria's balance of payments was in surplus.
 However, periodic inefficiencies in economic management led to underutilization of capacity, and the deficiencies in coordination and planning persisted.
 The government had to launch a major anti-corruption crackdown to reduce losses caused by ineffective management.

 The plan included the goal of increasing the number of students and increasing the number of educated citizens.
 During the plan, demand for education increased sharply: new enrollment growth at all school levels ranged from a 43 percent increase to a 65 percent increase—tertiary enrollment increased by 66 percent, in period between 1970 and 1976.
 The plan also led to the gradual revival of the bourgeoisie, crushed under Salah Jadid, which finally emerged in the 1990s and became known as the "New Class" (al-tabaqa al-jadida).

-Fourth plan (1976-1980)
+Fourth plan (1976–1980)

 Despite the payment surplus during the Third Plan, by the beginning of the Fourth Five-Year Plan the deficit was becoming noticeable: the trade balance continued to deteriorate, and imports began to grow faster than exports.
 The annual deficit of economic resources during the Fourth Five-Year Plan period increased to 13-18 percent, although in the previous one it was only 8 percent.
 Near the end of the Third Five-Year Plan, the government formulated an ambitious program to dramatically accelerate Syria's industrial development, or industrialization.
 Its goals were largely formulated only in the final two years of the Third Plan and were therefore carried over into the Fourth Five-Year Plan.
 The plan aimed to significantly reduce the growth rate of imports of goods from abroad.
 The plan's final planned investment was 54 billion Syrian pounds, more than double the previous plan's investment of 20 billion.